Components

 Components are what make OpsLevel a truly extensible Software Catalog.
 They allow you to track, standardize best practices against, and relate any object in your software catalog.

-Components are currently in Alpha.
+Components are currently in Beta.

 Getting Started with Components

 To get started with Components, you must first define a Component Type in OpsLevel.
 You can do this directly from OpsLevel's UI.
-This can be done by using the navigation menu Settings > Component Types.
+This can be done by using the navigation menu Settings > Component Types

 Every account comes with a default Component Type of Service.
 This Type cannot be deleted or have its name changed.

-To define a new component type, select + New Component Type.
+To define a new component type, select + New Component Type

 Component Types contain 3 pieces of information: